-Parents will be phoned about the student's behavior and a conduct slip will be given.
+Parents will be phoned about the student's behavior.
 The student will also be reprimanded for disorderly behavior within the guidelines of the Knox Co.
 R-1 School's Discipline Policy and/or the Missouri Safe Schools Act.
+R2610

 Reasonable physical force may be used by school personnel to restrain a student or to protect the student, other students, staff members or school property.